bulletmark/edid-rw/README.md

     ./edid-rw -h

-Fetch and decode display 0 EDID data:
+Fetch and decode display address 0 EDID data:

     sudo ./edid-rw 0 | edid-decode

-Fetch and decode display 1 EDID data:
+Fetch and decode display address 1 EDID data:

     sudo ./edid-rw 1 | edid-decode

-Capture display 0 EDID data, edit it, and write it back to device.
+Capture display address 0 EDID data, edit it, and write it back to device.
 Use `!Gxxd [-r]` within vim to read, edit, and write binary file.
 See `:h xxd` within vim help.
 You should set the checksum (last) byte correctly although edit-rw will calculate and set the checksum itself if you include the `-f (--fix)` switch. edid-rw will always validate the checksum and will not write an invalid EDID:

+*WARNING - Be sure to triple check the EDID address you are about to write!*

     sudo ./edid-rw 0 >edid.bin
     vim -b edid.bin # Then use xxd within vim, see ":h xxd" in vim